CDRT/docs/su/su_dg.md

 This feature displays a list of only hardware drivers for a specified model based on what is currently available on the Lenovo Support web site instead of basing search results on content ready for use with System Update or Thin Installer.

-?>Note: Only Windows 10 is in scope for this feature.
+?>Only Windows 10 is in scope for this feature.

 Follow these steps to use the Manage Driver Pack option in Update Retriever: